orisel

 Orientations

 2xn vector [phi theta] giving the polar angles that define the orientations.
 This is an optional field.
-If not given, orientations are computed internally using sphgrid with the values of Symemtry and nKnots given in the Options structure.
+If not given, orientations are computed internally using sphgrid with the values of Symmetry and GridSize given in the Options structure.

 Opt is a structure containing optional settings